Mapping food insecurity in the Brazilian Amazon using a spatial item factor analysis model: Spatial Item Factor Analysis

 This matrix representation is useful for deriving the multivariate marginal and conditional distributions of $\rve{Z}$ in the following sections.

 Alternatively, the collection of auxiliary variables $\rve{Z}$ can also be expressed as

-where $\m{\Theta}_{n\times m} = (\rve{\theta}_{[1]}, \dots, \rve{\theta}_{[m]})$ is the matrix of latent abilities, $\ve{u} = (\ve{u}_1^\tr, \dots, \ve{u}_q^\tr)^\tr$ are the restrictions defined in \eq \ref{eq:a_restr}, $\ve{a} = (\ve{a}_1^\tr, \dots, \ve{a}_q^\tr)^\tr$ are the free discrimination parameters and $\m{L} = \oplus_{j=1}^q\m{L}_j$ is the direct sum of the activation matrices defined in \eq \ref{eq:a_restr} (recall these link the free discrimination parameters $\ve{a}$ with the constrained discrimination parameters $\ve{a}^*$).
-We later use \eq \ref{eq:def_zvec_discrimination} in the derivation of the conditional posterior distribution of the discrimination parameters $\ve{a}$.
+where $\m{\Theta}_{n\times m} = (\rve{\theta}_{[1]}, \dots, \rve{\theta}_{[m]})$ is the matrix of latent abilities, $\ve{u} = (\ve{u}_1^\tr, \dots, \ve{u}_q^\tr)^\tr$ are the restrictions defined in \eq \eqref{spifa_eq:a_restr}, $\ve{a} = (\ve{a}_1^\tr, \dots, \ve{a}_q^\tr)^\tr$ are the free discrimination parameters and $\m{L} = \oplus_{j=1}^q\m{L}_j$ is the direct sum of the activation matrices defined in \eq \eqref{spifa_eq:a_restr} (recall these link the free discrimination parameters $\ve{a}$ with the constrained discrimination parameters $\ve{a}^*$).
+We later use \eq \eqref{spifa_eq:def_zvec_discrimination} in the derivation of the conditional posterior distribution of the discrimination parameters $\ve{a}$.

-\subsection{Likelihood Function}
+\subsection{Likelihood function}

-A challenging aspect of our motivating application, see Section \ref{sec:predicting_food_insecurity_on_the_brazilian_amazonia}, is the fact that not all questions are answered by all households: the items in section C of the questionnaire only apply to households with children.
-More generally, it is common to have to deal with missing data (in this case item responses) in statistics, therefore in the present section we begin to introduce notation for observed and missing data; this will be revisited several times in Section \ref{sec:inference_using_markov_chain_monte_carlo} and is also connected with prediction.
+A challenging aspect of some motivating applications is the fact that not all items are observed for all subjects.
+More generally, it is common to have to deal with missing data (in this case item responses) in statistics, therefore in the present section we begin to introduce notation for observed and missing data; this will be revisited in \citet[\se S2]{chacon-montalvan2025supplement} and is also connected with prediction.

 Let $\ve{s} = (s_1, s_2, \dots, s_n)^\tr$ be a set of locations at which data from $q$ items has been collected.
 Let the random variable $\rv{Y}_{ij} = \rv{Y}_j(s_i)$ be the $j$-th item response at location $s_i$.
-Using notation introduced in \se \ref{sub:matrix_form_of_the_auxiliary_veatiables}, let $\rve{Y} = (\rve{Y}_{[1]}^\tr, \dots, \rve{Y}_{[q]}^\tr)^\tr$ be the collection of responses to all items.
+Using notation introduced in \se \ref{spifa_sub:matrix_form_of_the_auxiliary_veatiables}, let $\rve{Y} = (\rve{Y}_{[1]}^\tr, \dots, \rve{Y}_{[q]}^\tr)^\tr$ be the collection of responses to all items.
 These can be divided into two groups; the set of observed variables $\rve{Y}_{obs}$ and the set of variables that were missing $\rve{Y}_{mis}$.

 The marginal likelihood function for our spatial item factor analysis model is obtained by integrating the joint density of the observed variables $\rve{Y}_{obs}$, the associated auxiliary variables $\rve{Z}_{obs}$ and the collection of latent abilities $\rve{\theta} = (\rve{\theta}_{[1]}, \dots, \rve{\theta}_{[m]})^\tr$;